 One of the first problems that had to be solved were the two ancient walkways which cross the site.
 David did a great job of the routing, fitting the course in four quadrants.”

-Unfortunately we can't obtain any feedback from DMK Design as they are under a non-disclosure agreement, such is Beaverbrook's degree of secrecy – even the Beaverbrook website is scant to say the least.
+Unfortunately we can't obtain any feedback from DMK Design as they are under a non-disclosure agreement, such is Beaverbrook's degree of secrecy – even the Beaverbrook website mentions nothing about golf.
 However, we do know that no expense has been spared constructing the 7,104-yard parkland-cum-downland course, which is situated next door to Tyrrells Wood Golf Club near Leatherhead.

 Fine bent grass USGA greens promise the best playing surfaces in the entire country and while we’re holding our breath for an invite, you may already have been lucky enough to experience Surrey’s latest exclusive golfing creation.
 If so, we’d love to hear your opinion, but dare you write a review?